-For cars with a manual transmission, the flywheel is a crucial part of the clutch system, and if it isn’t maintained properly, it can cost you in repairs down the road.
-To determine if your flywheel needs to be resurfaced or replaced, look for any discoloration, warping, or uneven surface.
-When should you check?
+For cars with a manual transmission, the flywheel is a crucial part of the clutch system, and if it isn’t resurfaced properly, it can cost you in repairs down the road.
+To determine if your flywheel needs to be resurfaced or replaced, look for discoloration, warping, or uneven wear.
 Some sources say you should have the flywheel resurfaced every time you need to do work on your clutch.

-Once you get it out of the car, you will need to determine if there’s enough material left to resurface it, or if it needs to be replaced.
+Once you get the flywheel out of the car, you will need to determine if there’s enough material left to resurface it, or if it needs to be replaced.
 Consult the factory specifications for your vehicle and its flywheel or take it to an expert.

-A local machine shop can easily resurface flywheels, and work from a reputable shop will be high quality.
-Be aware that machine shops may not have specific car knowledge, so you’ll want to make sure you know what you need before heading to a machine shop.
-Search for a machine shop near you.
+A local machine shop can easily resurface flywheels, and work from a reputable shop will be high-quality.
+Be aware that some machine shops may not have knowledge specific to cars, so you’ll want to find an automotive machine shop or make sure you know what you need before heading to the shop.
+Search for a machine shop near you on Google.